kgisl/pythonFDP/notes/InsertSortTDD.md

  - Try doing the above step using `enumerate` to display the index and value pairs and validate your diagram with it
 ##

-## Insert the last element in a list Build a sorted list containing numbers 0 to 6
+## Insert the last element `3.5`in an `almost` sorted list into the list at index 4
+ - Build a sorted list containing numbers 0 to 6.
+Append 3.5 into the list at the very end.
+ - Draw a representation diagram for the above list
+ -